Almond Flour Keto Bread with Yeast

 Set aside in a dark warm place for 30 minutes.
 The dough won’t rise much, but it will add a more airy texture to the bread.

-Preheat oven to 400°F (200°C) using the convection mode for best raise or regular mode if you don’t have a fan-forced option.
+Preheat the oven to 400°F (200°C) using the convection mode for best rise or regular mode if you don’t have a fan-forced option.
 Place the cooking rack just under the middle rack of the oven.

-Bake for 20 minutes, then reduce oven heat to 350°F (180°C), cover the pan with a piece of foil to prevent the top of the bread from browning too fast, and bake for an extra 20 minutes.
+Bake for 20 minutes at 400°F (200°C), then reduce oven heat to 350°F (180°C), cover the pan with a piece of foil to prevent the top of the bread from browning too fast, and bake for an extra 20 minutes.

 When a pick inserted in the center of the bread comes out clean, it’s cooked.

 Cool the bread for 10 minutes in the loaf pan to prevent the loaf from deflating.

 In fact, bread deflates if there’s a high difference between the oven temperature and the room temperature.